 Recently I acquired a Nicolle stool like.
-A piece that belongs to the industrial design staples.
-I don’t consider myself a big fan of Industrial design.
+A piece that belongs to the industrial style staples.
+I don’t consider myself a big fan of the industrial style design.
 I might have even thought of it as “has-been” at some point.
-In fact, the first image that comes to my mind when I think about industrial design is a picture from Maison du Monde’s catalog.
+In fact, the first image that comes to my mind when I think about the industrial style is a picture from Maison du Monde’s catalog.
 But then I realized that industrial design was much more than a page in a catalog.
 It’s actually a part of mankind’s history.
 When you think about it, it’s because of the Industrial Revolution that we have industrial-design.
 The world went from an agricultural society to an industrial society, with which came new materials, new inventions, and a thousand more opportunities.
-And then it hit me it was not industrial design that I disliked but rather the overuse of it.
+And then it hit me it was not the industrial style that I disliked but rather the overuse of it.

 Industrial design: A definition

-Every style has it’s key pieces and Industrial design is no exception.
+Every style has it’s key pieces and the industrial style is no exception.
 If you pay close attention to your surrounding, you’ll notice industrial touches everywhere.
-In cafes, in the street or in every public place, you’ll inevitably find a rivet, a chair, or a wall that scream “industrial design”.
+In cafes, in the street or in every public place, you’ll inevitably find a rivet, a chair, or a wall that scream “industrial style design”.

-Now that we are all on the same page about Industrial design, let’s look closely at these 4 industrial design staples that will blend with any interior style.
+Now that we are all on the same page about the industrial style design, let’s look closely at these 4 industrial style staples that will blend with any interior style.

 1.Studio stool with rivets